whiplashmerch/whiplash-app/README.md

 ```

 ### Caching
-`whiplash-app` is Cache agnostic, relying on the `moneta` gem to provide that
+`whiplash-app` is Cache agnostic, relying on the `moneta` gem to provide a local store, if needed.
-interface.
-However, if you intend to specify `REDIS` as your key-value store of
-choice, it's dead simple.
+However, if you intend to specify `REDIS` as your key-value store of choice, it's dead simple.
 Simply declare the following variables:
 ```
 ENV["REDIS_HOST"]
 ENV["REDIS_PORT"]